mitmath/julia-mit/README.md

 installed](http://docs.julialang.org/en/latest/manual/packages/)
 first, e.g. by the `Pkg.add("PyPlot")` command from the installation instructions above).
-The *very first* time you do this, it will take some time; in Julia 0.4 or later, the module and its dependencies will be "precompiled" so that in subsequent Julia sessions it will load quickly.
+The *very first* time you do this, it will take some time: the module and its dependencies will be "precompiled" so that in subsequent Julia sessions it will load quickly.

 Then, you can type any of the [commands from